Fresearch99/patent_classification_project/README.md

 - **main_classes_issued_patents_control.pkl**: ["pickled"](https://docs.python.org/3/library/pickle.html) main USPC classes of rejected applications that are used to train the classification model and that can be re-used to identify patents and application publication that can be classified.
 - **model_data_issued_patents_control.pkl**: ["pickled"](https://docs.python.org/3/library/pickle.html) balanced training data of valid and invalid claim texts that can be used to fit a NLP classification model.

+The project also contains the file **patent_classification_edit_raw_files_for_capsule.py** which edits the raw USPTO and PatentsView files by removing rows that are out of the date range for the example executions.
+The purpose is eventually to have an executable capsule that can be published with the project.

 [^1]: 573 U.S. 208 (2014).
 [^2]: Lu, Qiang and Myers, Amanda F. and Beliveau, Scott, USPTO Patent Prosecution Research Data: Unlocking Office Action Traits (November 20, 2017).
 USPTO Economic Working Paper No. 2017-10.